jackie-dai/Vault-of-Knowledge/Probability Theory/Lecture 10, 11 - Markov Chains.md

 *In a irreducible chain, all states have the same period.*

-An aperiodic chain  is in which all
+An aperiodic chain is one in which return times are not multiples of some d > 1.

 ### Metropolis - Hastings Algorithm